Humidity and your Piano

 • Use of room humidifier and/or dehumidifier of sufficient capacity for the room or house.
 It can take up to 2 gallons a day in many Ohio homes to keep the RH above 40% in January and February.
 These items can be purchased at a home improvement store or online.
 This solution works for many private homes, but is not likely to be effective in churches, schools, or other institutions.
 A room humidifier can be a bit of a hassle to maintain, so the homeowner has to be engaged and willing to spend 10-15 minutes every 3-4 days to keep water in it.

 • Installation of Piano Life Saver system, for which I am a Certified Retailer.
 These units are made specifically for pianos (both upright and grands) and should be installed only by a professional piano technician.
 The cost of these units has gone up significantly in the post-COVID years, but they remain the final bastion against otherwise unsolvable humidity issues.
-These systems also require the homeowner to be humidity-conscious and engaged, as the water tank (best with distilled water) must be filled whenever the light indicates the tank is empty (every week or so in the winter season).
+These systems also require the homeowner to be humidity-conscious and engaged, as the water tank (best – distilled water w/DC additive) must be filled whenever the light indicates the tank is empty (every week or so in the winter season).

 A Common Misconception